 Anesthesiology residents are integral members of the anesthesiology team that cares for obstetric patients.
 Fellows frequently directly supervise the residents in providing care to low risk patients.
 They may also provide care to patients during times when residents are busy with didactic educational activities.
 Additionally, fellows will either assist the residents or provide direct care to high risk obstetric patients.

-The following topics will be covered in weekly didactic sessions for obstetric anesthesiology fellows.
-The format may vary, and may include lectures and PBLDs.
+Fellows will have weekly didactic sessions covering a range of in-depth topics in obstetric anesthesiology.
+The format may vary and may include lectures and problem-based learning.
 Some of these didactic sessions will be joint sessions with the maternal-fetal medicine fellows.
-All sessions will be supervised by at least one core faculty member.
+All sessions will be supervised by at least one core obstetrical anesthesiology faculty member.

 Weekly Obstetric Anesthesiology Journal Club

-Weekly (Fridays) journal club articles will be presented by obstetric anesthesiology faculty members and fellows.
-Faculty in the obstetric anesthesiology section will assist in selection, appraisal, and assimilation of evidence from scientific studies relevant to obstetric patients.
-Studies will include literature from perinatal medicine and pediatrics in addition to anesthesiology.
-In addition, obstetric anesthesiology fellows will participate in interdisciplinary education with maternal fetal medicine fellows by participating in their journal clubs.
+Fellows will participate in a weekly journal club every Friday morning with the obstetric anesthesiology faculty members and anesthesiology residents.
+At least once a month, a fellow will primarily lead the journal club.
+Faculty will assist in selection, appraisal and assimilation of evidence from scientific studies relevant to obstetric patients.
+In addition, fellows will participate in interdisciplinary education with maternal fetal medicine fellows by participating in their journal clubs.

 Daily Obstetric Anesthesiology Morning Conferences